DiBenedettoLab/Drifters/README.md

 **TrackDrifter**
 Visualizes the trajectory of drifters.
 Output is interactive gui that shows the trajectory of drifter in time and their distance from the coast.

+**make_grid_fig2**
+Creates a gridded map of the globe spaced by either equal degrees or equal area.
+Input coastal point data for it to plot those points.
+Can also have the map wrap
+_Note: make_grid_fig is an old version but I haven't been able to figure out how to do the fork thing.
+It might be used in other places.
+The varagin is super weird, don't use this._

 ## Scripts

 **BeachvsMaxShore**  Compares percent and number of drifters which beach to the maximum distance they go from the shore.